Nikil-Shyamsunder/allo-xls-backend/allo/backend/xls/README.md

 Additionally, ensure that the following environment variables are set:
 - `LLVM_BUILD_DIR`: Path to your LLVM build directory
-- Run on `zhang-21.ece.cornell.edu`
-- XLS tools should be available at `/scratch/users/zrs29/xls/xls/`

-If you decide to use `havarti.cs.cornell.edu.` as your server of choice:
+- Use `havarti.cs.cornell.edu.` as your server of choice:
 - For conda, `conda activate axls`
 - Just run everything from the `/scratch/cys36` directory

+Alternatively, you can use the `zhang-21.ece.cornell.edu` server:
+- XLS tools should be available at `/scratch/users/zrs29/xls/xls/`

 ## Directory Structure